 The best guns are not in the hands of 'government', though, and it would not be wise to encourage people to get on government bandwagons, joining crusades to absorb and assimilate and create ever more elaborate fictions.

 The natural truth, which survives all blobs, is that indigenous people and cultures have important things that do not survive the melting pot, and at some point there will be a mad, desperate scramble to save the remaining indigenous societies and revive those that are at extinction.
-It won't be the polite, tolerant respect for diversity of today, it will be a whole host of emergencies that cannot be solved by melting pot people and paradigms.
+It won't be the polite, tolerant respect for diversity of today, it will be a whole host of emergencies that cannot be solved by melting pot people and their paradigms.

 The net effect of melting pot national ambitions continuing into the era of widespread scientific knowledge will necessarily be a new cycle of ‘tribal’ style warfare which will continue until the destruction forces peace.
 There is no need for it.